yellowmessenger/documentation/docs/platform_concepts/studio/train/intents.md

 #### 6.1.2 Existing bots

-Following are a few important pointers for Bots already in production:
+Following are a few important pointers for bots that are already in production:

 ##### Cloud